 Add the tomatoes with juice, tomato puree, broth, olives, Worcestershire, Creole seasoning, sugar, salt and pepper, thyme, and cayenne pepper.
 Bring to a boil, and then cover, reduce the heat to low, and simmer, stirring once or twice, for 20-30 minutes or until the tomatoes have broken down and the sauce has thickened to your degree of liking.

-Add the shrimp to the tomato mixture and cook (uncovered and stirring occasionally for even cooking) for another 5-6 minutes, or until the shrimp are opaque and just cooked through.
-Serve over rice.
+Add the shrimp to the tomato mixture and cook (uncovered and stirring occasionally for even cooking) for another 3-6 minutes, depending on size of the shrimp, or until the shrimp are opaque and just cooked through.
+(Helpful hint: Shrimp cook quickly and the hot sauce will continue to cook them once removed from the heat.
+So for the most tender shrimp, stop cooking as soon as the shrimp turn color.)
+Serve over rice and/or with bread or cornbread to mop up the flavorful sauce.
 Garnish with parsley and pass hot sauce at the table, if desired.

 Notes

-The Creole seasoning is mildly spicy but this amount will not make the recipe “hot.”
-If you aren’t a fan of spicy foods, you may omit the cayenne pepper or use 1/8 teaspoon for some flavor but very mild heat.
-For a medium amount of kick, I recommend adding 1/4 teaspoon of cayenne pepper.
-Feel free to add more according to personal taste or simply pass the hot sauce when serving as an option for those who want it.
+* Creole seasoning is mildly spicy but this amount will not make the recipe “hot.”
+If you aren’t a fan of spicy foods, you may omit the cayenne pepper or use ⅛ teaspoon for some flavor but very mild heat.
+For a medium amount of kick, I recommend adding ¼ teaspoon of cayenne pepper.
+Feel free to add more according to personal taste or simply pass the hot sauce when serving as an option for those who want it.** My original recipe used 1 teaspoon sugar, but I now use ½ teaspoon.
+If preferred, you may omit entirely, although this small amount balances the acidity to the tomatoes without making the dish taste sweet.